October 2, 2015

 In the next millisecond, the instinctive and immediate behavior of the crowd is to check in with Trump for his response.

-But, here’s where my emphasis on the media framing comes in.
-Largely authorized by mockery, irony, or just business-as-usual, Trump’s impact and effect, at least visually, is largely falling into a dead zone.
+But here’s where my emphasis on the media framing comes in.
+Broadly authorized by mockery, irony, or just business-as-usual, Trump’s impact and effect, at least visually, is mainly falling into a dead zone.
 The tone of the visual coverage — tone in a picture being analogous to “point of view” — is to treat Trump as a spectacle, as cultural and political entertainment, as just a guy getting away with something.
 So that, when those moments come, as I imagine they do every day, when the truth rears it’s ugly head (or cranes a dozen not-completely-brainwashed-ones), all the cameras can see is what they’re already looking for.

 A supporter of Republican Presidential candidate Donald Trump stares down a man who shouted Bible verses during a town hall event at Rochester Recreational Arena September 17, 2015 in Rochester, New Hampshire.
 Trump spent the day campaigning in New Hampshire following the second Republican presidential debate.
 (Sept.
 16, 2015 – Source: Darren McCollester/Getty Images North America)